PEXANE2/azure-docs.tr-tr/articles/data-factory/v1/data-factory-use-custom-activities.md

         return new Dictionary<string, string>();
     }
     ```
-9. Aşağıdaki yardımcı yöntemler ekleyin:
+9. Aşağıdaki yardımcı yöntemleri ekleyin:

     ```csharp
     /// <summary>